-It's Friday!
-As the week comes to a close (for most of us), I want to share a set of habits that have become an end-of-the-week routine for me.
-This routine has been key to ending my week on a positive note and "teeing up" a great start to the following week for me.
+As the workweek comes to a close (for most of us), I want to share a set of habits that have become an end-of-the-week routine for me.
+This routine has been key to ending my week on a positive note and "teeing up" a great start to the following week.

 Quality and personal excellence are two key elements of your personal brand.
 The degree to which you fully embrace the importance of these elements is communicated to others on a continuous basis and is incorporated into others' vision of who you are (i.e. the personal brand that you broadcast).
 RELATED: The Perfect Recipe For A Great Personal Brand Those who are fully aware of this fact can definitely undertake action to broadcast a personal brand that elevates their professionalism through conscious focus on quality and personal excellence.
 Here are 14 things that impact the quality of your personal brand: